-Tradies work long and hard to meet tight deadlines, which often leaves little time or energy to think about finances and taxes.
+Tradies labour long hours to meet tight deadlines, leaving little time or energy to consider finances and taxes.

-Your job as a tradie can take you far and wide and often involves long hours of hard work.
-The last thing you want to do at the end of the day is to think about taxes, but that could be costing you hundreds, if not thousands of dollars, that you could otherwise recoup come tax time.
+Working as a tradie may take you all over the place and frequently entails long hours of hard labour.
+The last thing you want to worry about at the end of the day is taxes, yet doing so might cost you hundreds, if not thousands, of money that you could otherwise recuperate come tax season.

-With tax time here, it’s time to start thinking about what you can and can’t claim in your tax return.
-The Australian Taxation Office (ATO) has shared these handy tips to help employee tradies tackle some common claims in their industry.
+It’s time to start thinking about what you can and can’t claim on your tax return now that tax season has arrived.
+The Australian Taxation Office (ATO) has provided some helpful hints to help employee tradies deal with some typical claims.

-Trying to find the time to sift through all of the paperwork, summarise your expenses and find that long-lost email from 11 months ago can feel impossible – and it’s easy to lose track of what actually makes a difference on your return and what doesn’t.
+Finding the time to comb through all of the documentation, summarize your costs, and dig down that long-lost email from 11 months ago might seem difficult – and it’s easy to lose track of what matters and what doesn’t on your tax return.

-Claiming a tax deduction for the cost of purchasing tools and equipment that you have used throughout the year to earn your income doesn’t have to be a nightmare anymore.
-Online Tax Australia can help you with any questions and advice with regards to what and how to claim these deductions.
+Getting a tax deduction for the cost of tools and equipment that you used to generate money during the year doesn’t have to be a nightmare any longer.
+Online Tax Australia can answer any queries you have and provide advise on what and how to claim these deductions.

-Keep in mind that some tools and equipment may be used for both business and personal expenses.
-Apportioning the claimed amount is then required to reflect the accurate expense claim.
-For example, if you purchase a new laptop and use it for work and at home, you adjust your request to remember how much you use the computer for work-related purposes, and how much it is used for private purposes.
+It’s important to remember that some tools and equipment can be used for both commercial and personal purposes.
+The claimed amount must then be proportioned to reflect the correct expenditure claim.
+If you buy a new laptop and use it at work and at home, for example, you change your request to remember how much time you spend on job-related tasks and how much time you spend on personal tasks.

-Tools and equipment costing more than $300 cannot be expensed in one claim as the costs need to be claimed progressively over the useful life of that asset (this is known as depreciation).
+Tools and equipment that cost more than $300 cannot be claimed all at once since the expenditures must be claimed during the asset’s useful life (this is known as depreciation).

-Whether you’re an apprentice or a sole trader, there is a range of tax benefits that tradies can make.
+Whether you’re an apprentice or a sole trader, tradies may take advantage of a variety of tax breaks.

-You’ll be able to claim a range of tax benefits even if you’re not the boss, providing your employer hasn’t reimbursed you, and you can prove that you’ve incurred the expense and that it directly relates to your job.
+Even though you’re not the boss, you’ll be able to claim a variety of tax benefits if your company hasn’t compensated you and you can establish that you incurred the expenditure and that it was directly related to your employment.

 Tax Deduction for Tradies